Ramdev says ‘allopathy’s contribution is immense’ as doctors’ groups hold countrywide protests

 - Yoga guru Ramdev’s misinformation about modern medicine during a pandemic endangers real lives

 “I want to end this so-called ayurveda-allopathy superiority episode,” said Ramdev, reported the Hindustan Times.
 “We respect allopathy and expect the same for Ayurveda and it should not be seen as pseudo-science or alternative therapy.
-It is an ancient medical science practiced honed and has been curing people for ages.”
+It is an ancient medical science practiced, honed and has been curing people for ages.”

 The Indian Medical Association’s Uttarakhand unit General Secretary Dr Ajay Khanna said that the group will be able to comment on the matter only after a written clarification was made from Patanjali Yogpeeth.